Return to In-Person Instruction

 Faith Family Academy is currently polling principals and faculty to collect input on exactly what will help ensure a successful reopening of classes for the new school year.

-This upcoming school year FFA will be implementing instructional practices to provide consistency across learning environments and ensure the safety of students and staff.
-For 2020-2021, Faith Family Academy families may choose in-person or virtual, online learning pending further mandates from state or local health officials.
+For the 2020-2021 school year Faith Family Academy will be implementing instructional practices to provide consistency across learning environments and ensure the safety of students and staff.
+Faith Family Academy families may choose in-person or virtual, online learning pending further mandates from state or local health officials.

 Regardless of learning environment, Faith Family Academy is committed to ensuring that students have an equitable experience and access to high quality instruction.